Zanana-med/Born2BeRoot/README.md

 BUT WAIT !!
 WHY EVERY MINUTES ???
 DIDN'T THEY REQUIRE US TO DISPLAY IT EVERY **10  MINUTES ???**
 Relax Buddy!!

-Remember when I told you earlier that am gonna explain you the `if` statement.
+Remember when I told you earlier that am gonna explain you the `if` statement!
 NOW IT'S THE TIME.
 The `/proc/uptime` give us the exact seconds when the **server start**.
 We convert the second into minutes using `int($1/60)` and we check the modulo of the result by 10 `$((Helper % 10))` , if the modulo equals 0, that's mean 10 minutes is passed from the server starts. **AND THAT'S WHAT THEY ASK US EXACTLY.**